frederic-perez/AmE-dictionary/data/idioms.md

 __great balls of fire__ An exclamation of surprise and amazement.
 Good heavens!; Wow! _Did you see that game?
 Great balls of fire—the Yankees tied it up with two outs in the bottom of the ninth!_
 __great deal__ :dart: (often followed by \`of’) a large number or amount or extent.
 Much, a lot.
 __Greek__ :two::astonished::hammer: _It’s all greek to me._ _It’s in Greek and almost impossible to decode._
+__green folding__ Paper money, especially in large amounts. _How much green folding is this repair job gonna cost me?_
 __green with envy__ Very jealous.
 __greener pastures__ :two: A better or more exciting job or place.
 __grill (someone) (about something)__ To question or interrogate someone intensely and relentlessly (about something).